Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/ActiveDirectoryJoin/README.md

 **Note**: Applies only to Hybrid AD joined devices.
 Student must be assigned a valid Intune license.
 Other requirements for Intune can be found [here](https://docs.microsoft.com/en-us/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy#verify-auto-enrollment-requirements-and-settings).

+**Note**: This script requires the domain joined user to be logged in to the VM.
+It will execute on login and try to enroll into MDM every five minutes for a day.

 ### ***Set-AzLabADVms (optional)***
 Optional script to be run from the Template VM.
 It spins up all the VMs leaving enough time for the domain join scripts to be executed before shutting down the VMs.